AI-fanatic24/ASD-DS-AI-ML-Internship/README.md

 This repository contains all training assignments oand projects of this internship.

 Assignments are present in the branch named "Assignments".
-Projects are present in the branch named "Projects".
+"Loan Approval Data Analysis" project is present in the branch named "Loan Approval Data Analysis Project".